Viber/sample-bot-isitup/docs/TUTORIAL.md

 Move to your text editor and **create** the file `index.js` within our project folder.

-Firstly, let's import and configure our bot with your [Public Account authentication token](https://developers.viber.com/docs/general/public-accounts/#authentication-token) and logger. **Make sure** you paste the Public Account authentication token during initialization.
+Firstly, let's import and configure our bot with your [Account authentication token](https://developers.viber.com/docs/faq/#authentication-tokens) and logger. **Make sure** you paste the account authentication token during initialization.

 ```javascript
 const ViberBot  = require('viber-bot').Bot;